 Travel helps us escape from our daily lives.
 And nowadays, who isn’t dreaming of a getaway?
 (Or some peace and quiet.)
 By buying a gift certificate to an Oregon hotel, you’re gifting the promise of a future vacation.

-While you can’t be with all your loved ones during the pandemic, you can certainly show your love with a plan to travel Oregon.
+While you may not be able to see all your loved ones this season, you can certainly show your love with a plan to meet up in Oregon.
 Best of all, you’ll support local hotels when they need it the most.
 Make an impact with your dollar and give the gift of Oregon.
 Here are some ideas for the person in your life who is always daydreaming about their next vacation.

 Oregon New Hotels

-Some of Oregon’s most anticipated hotel openings snuck under the radar this year.
-Get your friend to be in the know with a gift certificate to the shiny new properties like SCP Redmond, a hip high-desert base camp less than 20 miles north of Bend, or Bay Point Landing in Coos Bay, a “modern camping resort” on the wild and uncrowded Southern Oregon Coast.
+Many cool Oregon properties may have opened a couple of years ago, but they’re still attracting lots of buzz.
+Get your friend to be in the know with a gift certificate to the shiny, hip properties like SCP Redmond, a boutique high-desert base camp less than 20 miles north of Bend, or Bay Point Landing in Coos Bay, a “modern camping resort” on the wild and uncrowded Southern Oregon Coast.
 The newly renovated Historic Central Hotel in Burns is a 1929 hotel that now features 12 boutique rooms with handcrafted touches and Prohibition-era names.
 In Northeast Portland, the chic KEX Portland is the first KEX property outside of Iceland.
 Twelve miles southwest of Salem in Independence, the beautiful Independence Hotel features views of the Willamette River from the rooftop deck and riverside patio.

 Oregon Historic Hotels